RiverSafeUK/eze-cli/README.md

 # Eze Usage

-Just one line, via [docker](https://docs.docker.com/) it'll automatically run the eze scan, and generate a configuration file for tailoring the scan _".ezerc.toml"_
+Just one line, via [docker](https://docs.docker.com/) will run eze, and generate a configuration file _".ezerc.toml"_ based off the current codebase

-_add -t to docker to enable terminal colours_

 ```bash
 docker run -t -v FOLDER_TO_SCAN:/data riversafe/eze-cli test
 ```

+_add `-t` to docker to enable terminal colours_

+_add `--debug` to docker to enable terminal colours_

-_*_ For sysadmin and power users wanting to build their own images, see the [README-DEVELOPMENT.md](README-DEVELOPMENT.md)
+_for sysadmin and power users wanting to build their own images, see the [README-DEVELOPMENT.md](README-DEVELOPMENT.md)_

 ## Docker cli shortcuts